restful-ws/restful-ws.github.io/rest/understanding-rest.md

 # Understanding REST

+Widely misunderstood, REST is the architecture style developed in the 1990's to justify desigin decisions for the HTTP protocol's IETF specification.

+REST does not a type of API; it describes solutions designed with Roy Fielding's ten constraints.
+REST describes the solution that provided its inspiration, the World Wide Web, its underlying protocol, HTTP, and the design assumptions that enable conforming solutions to enjoy its benefits.

+## Background

 The World Wide Web was among the most important inventions of the twentieth century.
 It owes much of its success to REST, the architecture